PennLINC/babs/docs/source/walkthrough.rst

 we'll use is on OSF, you also need to install ``datalad-osf``.

 Here is the list of software versions we used to prepare this walkthrough.
-You don't need to get the exact versions as below, but please check if yours are too old:
+It is a good idea to use the versions at or above the versions listed:

 .. developer's note: these were installed on 4/19/2023.